thogue95/Toms-Brake-Bias/README.md

 READ THIS OR YOU WILL THINK IT IS BROKEN...

-There is a descrepancy between the Black Box bias setting and what I am getting from telemetry.
-I had to subtract 5.5 from the telemetry reading to get it close so you will see rounding errors that will make the reading a tenth off sometimes.
-The overlay is close enough to give you a pretty good reading on where you are at for brake bias none the less.
+I have only been running NextGens lately and came across an issue with the In-car Black Box Brake Bias brake reporting.
+When the master cylinders are set the same, the black box will report a brake bias that feels correct and is inline with what this dashboard reports.
+Once the master cylinders are no longer set the same, the In-car Black Box Brake Bias and this dashboard no longer report the same number.
+Try it yourself and set the master cylinders to the the opposite max settings and you will see a drastic difference.
+When you drive the car, you will see that the dashboard reporting matches how the car drives.

 As usual, extract the files into the C:\Program Files (x86)\SimHub\DashTemplates directory.